I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk-fn-query-extension-interface.md

 <p> </p>

 ## -remarks
 <p>Each NDK object contains an <i>NdkQqueryExtensionInterface</i> (<i>NDK_FN_QUERY_EXTENSION_INTERFACE</i>) function pointer in its object type-specific function dispatch table.  <i>NdkQqueryExtensionInterface</i> queries extended interfaces that are supported by the object type.
 There are currently no standard extended interfaces defined.
 An extension interface is identified by a GUID and represented as a pointer to a function dispatch table.</p>

-<p>Each NDK object contains an <i>NdkQqueryExtensionInterface</i> (<i>NDK_FN_QUERY_EXTENSION_INTERFACE</i>) function pointer in its object type-specific function dispatch table.  <i>NdkQqueryExtensionInterface</i> queries extended interfaces that are supported by the object type.
-There are currently no standard extended interfaces defined.
-An extension interface is identified by a GUID and represented as a pointer to a function dispatch table.</p>

 ## -requirements